|The PostgreSQL 9.0 Reference Manual - Volume 3 - Server Administration Guide

 ignored.
 Hash marks (

-anywhere.
+line as a comment.
 Parameter values that are not simple identifiers or

 numbers must be single-quoted.
 To embed a single quote in a parameter